-1. Student presents an Undergraduate Grade Appeal Form and written request for grade appeal detailing all facts relevant to the appeal to the instructor.
-The instructor and

-- 2. Student presents an Undergraduate Grade Appeal Form, written request for grade appeal, and the instructor's response to the Department Chair (Program Director).
+- 1. Student presents an Undergraduate Grade Appeal Form and written request for grade appeal detailing all facts relevant to the appeal to the instructor.
+The instructor and student must discuss the appeal.
+The instructor must respond in writing within one week of the meeting with the student.
+If the matter is related to a clinical course, the student should present the form to the Clinical Coordinator for their specific clinical site.
+The Clinical Coordinator and the student will meet to discuss the appeal.
+The Clinical Coordinator must respond in writing within one week of the meeting with the student.
+If the student is dissatisfied with the response in step one, the appeal will move to step two.
+Note: If the instructor is the Program Director, the appeal would then move to step three. - 2.
+Student presents an Undergraduate Grade Appeal Form, written request for grade appeal, and the instructor's response to the Department Chair (Program Director).
 The Program Director must discuss with the student and consult with the instructor.
 The Program Director must respond in writing within one week of the meeting.
 If the matter is related to a clinical course, the student should present the form and applicable response to the Program's Clinical Coordinator.
 The Clinical Coordinator and the student will meet to discuss the appeal.
-The Clinical Coordinator must respond in writing within one week from the meeting with the student.
+The Clinical Coordinator must respond in writing within one week of the meeting with the student.
 If the student is dissatisfied with the response in step two, the appeal will move to step three. - 3.
 Student presents an Undergraduate Grade Appeal Form, written request for grade appeal, the instructor/Clinical Coordinator and the Program Director's response to the Dean of Academic Affairs.

-The Dean will read and discuss all statements with the student and other parties.
+- The Dean will read and discuss all statements with the student and other parties.
 If the student is dissatisfied with the response in step three, the appeal will move to step four. - 4.
 The Dean of Academic Affairs will forward all information to the Registrar, who will call a meeting of the Academic Appeals Committee.
 Requests for hearing before the Committee must include written statements from all parties.
 Such requests must be made to the Registrar within thirty days of initiating the appeal.
 Resolution of the Academic Appeals Committee is final.
 Copies of all written statements will become part of the permanent record in the Registrar's Office.